B-25D-15 Mitchell Serial Number 41-30531

 Mission History

-Part of the 345th BG's second wave of planes, that experienced heavy flack over the target Kavieng.
-After dropping their bombs and flying thru heavy smoke, and was hit, setting the right wing that caught on fire.
-Cavoli prepaired to ditch the plane in Kavieng Harbor, withouth any hydrolic pressure or airspeed indicator, finally coming to rest about three quarters of a mile off shore, all the crew survived and took to their emergency raft.
-Radio operator Freeman's arm was broken and gunner Murphy had been sucked under the plane but both joined them.
-In the water, Japanese gunners fired at the wreckage and raft.
-They would be in the water for 85 minutes.
+On February 15, 1944 took off as part of the second wave of bombers on a strike against Kavieng.
+Over the target, the formation experienced heavy anti-aircraft fire.
+After dropping their bombs and flying through heavy smoke, this B-25 was hit, setting the right wing on fire.
+Pilot Cavoli successfully ditch into Kavieng Harbor, without any hydraulic pressure or airspeed indicator, and came to rest about three quarters of a mile from the shoreline.
+All the crew survived and took to their life raft.
+Radio operator Freeman's arm was broken and gunner Murphy had been sucked under the plane but managed to swim to the surface.
+While in their raft, Japanese gunners fired from the shore at the wreckage of their aircraft and raft.

-Spotted by PBY "Arkansas Traveller" 08139 piloted by Nate Gordon, rescuing his crew would be the final and most difficult as it would require to circle just ofshore in order to land for them.
-After sucessfully landing, he cut the engines to allow the crew to be rescued after 85 minutes in the water.
+Spotted by PBY "Arkansas Traveller" 08139 piloted by Nate Gordon, rescuing his crew would be the final and most difficult as it would require to circle just offshore in order to land for them.
+After successfully landing, he cut the engines to allow the crew to be rescued after 85 minutes in the water.
 Japanese fire hit around them and rough seas caused a long takeoff run.
-Gordon earned the Congressional Medal of Honor for this action
+Gordon earned the Congressional Medal of Honor for this action.
+In total, 85 minutes had elapsed since the ditching to their rescue.

 Relatives